pluu2/SAGEGCN-EEG/README.md

 ### To Do:
 ----
 #### Critical for SOTA:
-- [ ] SEED dataset with accuracy of 86.08%, need to demonstrate improvement over DBN.
+- [ ] Kaggle grasp and lift dataset with AUC of 0.981.
+Need to come close or match.

 #### Tenative
 - [ ] Code an implementation of the physionet left and right hand and rest physionet dataset that can be run consistently with stored weights.
 This should be a python script, that can run on console.